christianroman/Programming-challenges/README.md

 Programming-challenges
 ======================

-Programming challenges that solve in my free time from the book: The programming contest training manual
+Programming challenges that solve in my free time from the book **Programming Challenges: The programming contest training manual**

-Problems
+Problems List
 --------

 <table>